Ch-Raf/my-course-portfolio/README.md

-# my-course-portfolio
+# My Course Portfolio

-Portfolio of my work and projects for Essential Tooling for Programmers (CEP146)
+Welcome to my academic portfolio for Essential Tooling for Programmers course!

+## About Me
+- Name: Christian Rafael
+- Major: Computer Programming (CPP)
+- Year: 2025
+- Favorite Programming Language: Python

+## Course Goals
+- [ ] Learn version control with Git and GitHub
+- [ ] Complete all lab assignments
+- [ ] Build a professional portfolio
+- [ ] Collaborate on group projects

+## Projects
+*This section will be updated as I complete assignments*